Looking to Schedule a Tour, or Have B&B Questions? Contact Us Today! 405-760-9984

 First time staying at a bed and breakfast?
 It is different than staying at a chain hotel.
 Read about proper bed and breakfast etiquette so you know what to expect and also how to act.
 Some take kids and pets, some don’t.
 Some serve breakfast at one time only, some have a range.
 Don’t choose a bed and breakfast that can’t accommodate your needs and expect them to change things for you once you arrive.
 Below, we have answered the most common questions about staying at a bed and breakfast.

 Most bed and breakfasts don’t have a front desk.
 Again, you are staying in someone’s house.
 You wouldn't tell your friends that you’ll be arriving at their home between 4-5pm and then show up at 10pm without calling or texting.
-Innkeepers wear many hats and don’t have time to sit behind a front desk.
+Innkeepers wear many hats.
 They are the cook, housekeeper, concierge, marketer, accountant, maintenance person, gardener and much more.
 Usually someone can be reached by phone most hours if you need help.

 Bed and breakfast check in times can vary.
 Usually they don’t start until after 3pm.
-Realize that the limited staff only has from check out (usually 10:30 am) to check in (usually 3pm) to get the house and rooms cleaned, do all the laundry, run errands, prep food, answer phones and emails, maintenance and gardening and much more in a short time frame.
-Just because you arrived into town early doesn't mean you should be able to check into your room early.
+Realize that the limited staff only has from check out (usually 11:00 am) to check in (usually 3pm) to get the house and rooms cleaned, do all the laundry, run errands, prep food, answer phones and emails, maintenance and gardening and much more in a short time frame.
+Although you may have arrived into town early you might not be able to check into your room early.
 If you didn’t arrange for an early check in ahead of time, don’t just drop by and expect you can get into your room before the normal check in hour.
 This can really upset the flow of duties that need to be done to be ready for everyone’s check in at 3pm.
 Remember, bed and breakfasts have very limited staff and every minute counts!

-***Check-in time at The Monastery at Forest Lake is between 3pm and 8pm.
-Check out time is promptly at 10:30 am.
-Please let us know if you will be arriving after 8pm so we may arrange special late check-in instructions.
-A $25 late check-in/check-out fee will apply as applicable.
+***Check-in time at The Monastery at Forest Lake is between 3pm and 6pm.
+Check out time is usually at 11:00 am.
+Please let us know if you will be arriving after 6pm so we may arrange special late check-in instructions.
+A late check-in/check-out fee might apply.s.
 There are no check-in's accepted after 11pm for the courtesy of other guests.***

 Staying at a bed and breakfast includes of course, breakfast!
-Be sure to ask or look at the website to see what kind of breakfast they serve.
-Some are just continental (pastries, coffee and juice), some are continental plus (pastries, coffee, juice, cereal and milk, fruit), and some include a hot entree.
+Our Breakfast are Chef=prepared and have garnered rave reviews ALL OVER the internet.
+Other B&B's sometime only serve continental (pastries, coffee and juice), some are continental plus (pastries, coffee, juice, cereal and milk, fruit), and some include a hot entree.
 If you have any dietary restrictions, be sure to let the innkeeper know before you arrive.
 They are always willing to try to accommodate but it is more difficult without any warning.
 Most bed and breakfasts don’t have a restaurant and make the same thing for everyone, so last minute adjustments can be more difficult.

 ***The breakfast menu at The Monastery changes daily.
-Cofffee, Hot Cococa, Hot Tea, Bottled Water and Juice are also provided in the dining area, or out on our open porch (seasonally).
-We serve breakfast at 9:00 or 9:30am.
-We have an Early Bird "to go" option with advanced notice.***
+Coffee, Hot Cocoa, Hot Tea, Bottled Water and Juice are also provided in the dining area, or out on our open porch (seasonally).
+We serve breakfast at 10:00am HOT off the grill.

 At The Monastery, we offer private tables, inside and outside, for dining.
 You can talk to other people if you wish, or you can enjoy the views and privacy (like a restaurant) at your private table.